Skip Navigation

 If you have a medical condition or disability and need adjustments to your work environment, it is okay and reasonable to ask for an accommodation!
 You may need assistance with an online job application, an interpreter during an interview or a different chair to sit in during your work hours.
 These are just some examples.

 JAN logo The Job Accommodation Network's (JAN) Searchable Online Accommodation Resource is an excellent resource to help you learn about more accommodations to fit your needs.
-Visit their website.
+Visit the Job Accommodation Network website.

 If you do not need accommodations, then you do not need to "disclose" or tell your employer you have a disability or medical condition at all.